Chiefs beat Ravens in OT to clinch playoff berth

 The Ravens gained 198 yards on the ground after rushing for 200-plus yards in each of their previous three games.

 The Chiefs struck for 10 points inside the final three minutes of the first half.
 Kelce snagged a 15-yard touchdown pass with 2:37 remaining.
-Then after stopping the Ravens, Mahomes engineered a 75-yard march before Kansas City settled for a 24-yard field by Harrison Butker as time expired to gain a 17-10 halftime margin.
+Then after the defense stopped the Ravens, Mahomes engineered a 75-yard march before Kansas City settled for a 24-yard field goal by Butker as time expired to gain a 17-10 halftime margin.

 —Field Level Media